melishka/melishka.github.io/_pages/wp.md

 1. Health Care Reform in a Middle Income Country: Transfer Program or Something More?
 Impacts of Mexico’s Seguro Popular Program Five Years after Introduction (status: revise and resubmit)

 2. [Is the Public Sweet on Sugary Beverages?
 Social Desirability Bias and Sweetened Beverage Taxes](https://melishka.github.io/pdfs/Modal_Analysis_SDB_Knox_2020.pdf)  (with V. Oddo, L.P.
-Walkinshaw, and J. Jones-Smith) (status: revise and resubmit)
+Walkinshaw, and J. Jones-Smith) (status: forthcoming at Economics and Human Biology)

 3. Social Safety Net Programs and the Flow of Return Migrants: Evidence from the Public Provision of Health